 Once the outfalls have been categorized, investigation should begin with the HIGH PRIORITY areas.
 IDID investigation should proceed to initially identify the pollutant that has resulted in the chemical or physical nature of the discharge.
 Details on site testing are included in the Richland County Standard Operating Procedures for the IDDE Program.
 Richland County inspectors should conduct a source investigation for IDIDs.
 Details on conducting the source investigation are included in the Richland County Standard Operating Procedures for the IDDE Program.
+Richland Procedures for the IDDE Program.

-LEGAL REVIEW
+Section 5 LEGAL REVIEW